 Nociceptive pain (tissue pain).

 There are many different kinds of sense receptors in the body.
 Some are sensitive to heat or cold, some to touch or pressure.
 Others, called free nerve endings, aren’t specialized for any one type of stimulus.
-When a significant stimulus triggers these nerve endings, they send a message through the spinal cord and up to the brain indicating that something potentially dangerous has happened.
+When a significant stimulus triggers these nerve endings, they send a message through the spinal cord and up to the brain.
 The brain then decides (without consulting the part involved in conscious thought, alas) whether this is something to ignore or brush off or if it seems likely that damage has occurred.
 This then sends this message back down to the affected part of the body.

 If the message is “No biggie, ‘tis but a scratch,” then you’ll most likely shake yourself off and forget the incident even happened.
 If it’s “WHOA, THIS SEEMS LIKE A PROBLEM,” then you experience this as pain.